 Note: SOC WORK 100 is a pre-major elective course that can be taken in the first year, if offered; it is not required for the major.

-Students interested in either the social welfare major or bachelor of social work meet with the social work advisors to discuss degree requirements; career opportunities; complete the major declaration; and confer on student issues and concerns.
+Students interested in either the social welfare major or bachelor of social work meet with the social work advisors to discuss degree requirements; explore career paths; declare the major; and confer on student issues and concerns.
 Advisors are an excellent resource for information about campus and community services.
 Students should see an advisor at least once each semester to review academic progress.
-Advising appointments are made through the school's website or by calling 608-263-3660.
+Advising appointments are made through the school's website.
 Social work faculty members are available for advice about coursework, research, and the social work profession in general.

 - SuccessWorks